ecg-icas/icas/src/source/reference/get-metrics-report.rst

 Returns a performance report for a selected date period, per ad.
 The report contains statistics for performance events like impressions, clicks, url clicks, emails for all ads **which have had performance-related activity**.

 The ``Accept`` header depends on the choice of the scope for the metrics.
-A scope for a metric defines the level at which that metric is defined — hit, session, or user.
+A scope for a metric defines the aggregation level at which that metric is defined — hit, session, or user.
 Conceptually, user is the highest level scope and hit is the lowest level scope.
-For example, ``clicks`` counts the number of clicks that ad received when the scope is `hit`, whereas it counts the number of sessions with clicks when the scope is `session`.
+For example, ``clicks`` counts the number of unique clicks that ad received when the scope is `hit`, whereas it counts the number of unique sessions with clicks when the scope is `session`.
+If you are migrating away from our deprecated reporting endpoints, and want to keep the numbers in the same units, then you should use the `hit` level.

 We plan to extend support for user-level scoped metrics if there is demand for it.